-In its accounting and financial reporting, the Fire District No. 1 of the Township of South Brunswick follows the pronouncements of the Governmental Accounting Standards Board (GASB) and the pronouncements of the Financial Accounting Standards Board (FASB).
+In its accounting and financial reporting, the Fire District No. 1 of the Township of South Brunswick follows the pronouncements of the Governmental Accounting Standards Board (GASB).

 E. Budgets and Budgetary Accounting

 The Fire District must adopt an annual budget in accordance with N.J.S.A.
 40A: 14-78.1 et al.